top of page

 The Adult in the Room

 I was recently talking with a friend [read: ranting].
 Earlier in the week, I had been called "too kind/nice/sensitive" for the billionth time.
-My friend asked me why it bothered me so much.
-And, this is what I parceled out: I grew up with the label, and it followed me into teaching and later as a principal.
-It is never said as a complement; it is often said as an admonishment.
+My friend asked me why it bothered me so much, and this is what I parceled out: I grew up with the label, and it followed me into teaching and later as a principal.
+It is never said as a compliment; it is often said as an admonishment.
 It is seen as weak and ineffectual, as though a kind/sensitive person cannot possibly do a good job.

-What is even more troubling about this, to me, is the idea that a person being kind to students, middle school/high school aged students, prevents me from being an effective teacher or leader.
+What is even more troubling about this, to me, is the idea that a person being kind to students, middle school/high school aged students, prevents them from being an effective teacher or leader.
 Why wouldn't someone want to be kind and sensitive when working in a position of responsibility for students?!

 Let me be clear, I am not talking about being a "pal" to students.
 I set and keep boundaries.
 And, I do this while prioritizing how the minor in this situation is feeling.
 I am the adult in the room.
 What does this mean?
 I believe it looks like the following: